aaronaddleman/ansible-osx/README.md

 # ansible-osx

-use ansible to configure the mac
+Use ansible to configure the mac

+Its best to fork this project and make it your own.

 ## preflight